amro-kamal/BarlowTwins-Implementation/README.md

 **For selfsupervised pretraining:**
 Run the next command to train resnet18 on cifar10 data set on TPU.
-The code currently suppport TPU training only.
+The code suppports TPU training only.
 1 epoch takes around 20 seconds on TPU v2.
 The batch size here is per TPU core (the TPU has 8 cores), which means a global batch size = batch_size*8.
 ```
 #global batch size =64*8=512
 !python BarlowTwins-Implementation/main.py --batch-size=64 \